laravel/docs/mix.md

         mix.version();
     }

-If you deploy mix builds to a custom location, you can use add a `mix_url` value to `config/app.php`:
+If you deploy mix builds to a custom location, you can add `mix_url` to `config/app.php`:

     'mix_url' => env('MIX_ASSET_URL', null)